 Keep driving on the Ring Road for 30 minutes to get to Dyrholaey.
 This arched peninsula is amazing on its own and also offers drop-dead-gorgeous views of the Reynisfjara Black Sand Beach below.

 It can get really windy up here, so be prepared to push through it to get to the best viewpoints.
 If you are lucky, you may even spot some puffins in this area.
+This is truly one of the best things to do in Vik!

 Stop 10: Visit Loftsalahellir Cave